input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>&nbsp;
 13. `--json-log FILEPATH`
     <br/>Path to JSON log file.
-    <br/>If specified path doesn't exist, file will be created.
+    <br/>If the specified path doesn't exist, the file will be created.
     <br/>&nbsp;
 14. `--attack TYPE`
     <br/>Attack type to emulate.